 Schools should promote good attendance.
 Contact should be made with parents on the first day of an unauthorised absence, and explanations for absence should be followed up rigorously when the child returns to school.
 Any concerns regarding these explanations should be reported to the Head/DSL (depending on the nature of the explanation).

-Requests for leave of absence should be very carefully considered by the Head and only granted in exceptional circumstances, in accordance with the GDST attendance and admissions registers guidance on the GDST staff intranet.
+Requests for leave of absence should be very carefully considered by the Head and only granted in exceptional circumstances, in accordance with the DfE guidelines (School Attendance November 2016)

 Monitoring Absence